justindthomas/blog/articles/20180122-friendowment.md

 ## The Blockchain

-You just read that and silently went, "oh shit, he's lost his damn mind" didn't you?
+You just read that and silently went, "oh man, he's lost his dang mind" didn't you?
 I know, I know.
 It sounds crazy and I resisted it for a long time.
 I've long been a cryptocurrency advocate (most recently Zcash), but I've resisted thinking about it for Friendowment.
 I'm sensitive to the perception that it's a gimmick - I'm not interested in pursuing the fad du jour simply because it's the trend.

 But the idea of smart contracts with Ethereum stuck with me.
 I started thinking about how I could build each "endowment" within Friendowment as a smart contract on the Ethereum blockchain.
 Funds could be transferred from individual Ethereum addresses to the contract address and controls could be implemented in the public blockchain and in my application.
 And I wouldn't have to deal with any bank-ish institutions directly (other than the obvious fact that folks would need to get their Ether from somewhere like Coinbase).